-Good feed hygiene is essential for the health and productivity of sheep and lamb.
+Good feed hygiene is essential for the health and productivity of pigs.
 Therefore, the supplier must ensure that the feed room and feed silos are kept clean.
 The County Board is in charge of feed hygiene control.
-The supplier must register feed facilities to the Swedish Board of Agriculture.
+Suppliers must register their feed facilities to the Swedish Board of Agriculture.